Home ยป Sweets

 Vegan cookie dough.

 This edible vegan cookie dough is egg-free, dairy free, and ready in just 10 minutes!
-Loaded with dark chocolate chips, it's smooth, sweet, and waiting to be eaten by the spoonful.
+Loaded with dark chocolate chips, it's sweet, indulgent, and waiting to be eaten by the spoonful.

 5 from 39 votes